beaulebens/keyring/readme.txt

 == Changelog ==

 =  =
-* Enhancement: Added a GitHub Service definition, props @alperakgun
+* Enhancement: Added a GitHub Service definition, props @alperakgun.
 * Enhancement: Trim spaces off API keys etc to avoid mistakes when copy/pasting.
-Props @kbrown9
+Props @kbrown9.
+* Enhancement: Allow all 2xx response codes to be considered "Success" for all requests, for all protocols.
+Props @bgrgicak for the proposal.

 = 2.0 =
 * Bugfix BREAKING: Remove invalid reference to $this in error handler.
 Changes number of params passed to keyring_error action.